jyotiku486-cyber/Java-Demo/README.md

 # Java-Demo
-This is my second first Git Repositery
+This is my second first Git Repository.